C-Coding/sketchpad/README.md

     //drawStartFn to touchstart mousedown event
     //drawMoveFn to touchmove mousemove  tip: only respond when drawStartFn triggered
-    //drawEndFn to touchend mouseup  tip: only respond when drawStartFn triggered drawStartFn(event) {
+    //drawEndFn to touchend mouseup  tip: only respond when drawStartFn triggered
+    //since canvas is HD compatible according to different device DPR, please use canvasX and canvasY as click coordinates. drawStartFn(event) {
         const x=event.canvasX;//Encapsulate canvasX as the click coordinate x-axis in the event const y=event.canvasY;//Encapsulate canvasY as the click coordinate y axis in the event